EllDy96/EllDy96/README.md

 My name is Davide Lionetti from :it: and I'm currently pursuing my M. Sc. in Music and Acoustic Engineering at the Polytechnic University of Milan.

-I'm particularly passionate about audio and music :sound: :musical_note: these are my main interests:
+I'm particularly passionate about audio and music :sound: :musical_note: these are my main interests that take life in my projects:

 - **Plugin development** merged with **Machine learning** and **Deep learning**, especially vst instrument creation as I did in two of my project the [Handmonizer, an artist oriented vocal harmonizer](https://github.com/EllDy96/Handmonizer) and the [handy fm synthesizer](https://github.com/EllDy96/ComputerMusicProjects/tree/Homework3).
 - **Creative programming** for New media art development focused on the user interaction like the artistic VR experience project [3Dreams](https://github.com/EllDy96/3Dreams).